Eligibility for Carer Payment (CP) when a care receiver is aged 16 years or over 009-04030020

 Referral to a social worker

-A check for basic qualification (for example, residence, income and assets) is to be completed before the referral to a Social Worker to make sure unnecessary referrals are not made.
+Complete a check for basic qualification (for example, residence, income and assets) before referring to a Social Worker.
+This is to make sure unnecessary referrals are not made.
 Once basic qualification can be established, all carers under 18 or over 80 years of age must be referred to a Centrelink social worker before the claim is finalised.
-The referral is to make sure that the carer has the physical and emotional capacity to provide the level of care required and to provide information and assistance in accessing support services.
+This is to make sure that the carer has the physical and emotional capacity to provide the level of care required and to provide details and help in accessing support services.

 A social worker will assess and document the care situation and, where possible, visit the carer and provide an assessment to make sure that: